razorlabsorg/wallet-kit-docs/docs/Hooks/useSuiWallet.md

 ---
-sidebar_position: 1
+sidebar_position: 6
 ---

-# useWallet
+# useSuiWallet

 ## Description

-`useWallet` is the most useful React Hook to play with.
+`useSuiWallet` is the most useful React Hook to play with.
 For details of React Hook, check the [React doc](https://reactjs.org/docs/hooks-intro.html).

 It retrieves all the properties and functions from [WalletProvider](/docs/components/walletprovider), with which you can